-We have spent a considerable sum past two years on building work to the tower, stonework, boundary wall and new roofs.
+In recent years, we have spent a considerable sum on building work to the tower, stonework, boundary wall and new roofs.

 We are excited to move forward on this, making our church building, fit for generations to come, whilst honouring it’s history.

-At our Gift Day for buildings and resources back in June, we had a reminder of the four key ambitions for the Heart of the Community project:
+At our Gift Day for buildings and resources in June 2020, we had a reminder of the four key ambitions for the Heart of the Community project:

 - Create a spacious modern meeting place in the centre of the community